 Body Weight Exercises

-There are plenty of exercises you can do without any products.
+There are plenty of exercises you can do with no equipment.
 Push-ups, tricep dips, squats, lunges, etc. This is what we usually do while on passage, a quick 20-minute workout in the cockpit.

 How long can you tread water?
 With a swimsuit on, in calm water, it’s easy, but how about if you add some weight on?
 I started treading water with a weight belt and four pounds of weights on to increase my stamina.
 During the day, I can tread water between our hulls, giving me a nice shaded area to hang out in.

 David likes to swim circles around the boat for his swimming exercise.
 I usually take our laser range finder and measure out to the nearest boat, and make that my lap.
 Swimming is great because it can be done at any time of day and you will stay cool.
 While snorkeling is easier thanks to the fins, we are more likely to snorkel longer than when we just swim laps.

 For an easy, low-impact exercise, we often walk, especially when we arrive in a new place.
 It’s a great way to explore the area during the early morning or evening together.
 There are so many stellar hikes we’ve done around the world that are easy to access from our anchorage.

 For a while, I was still running while we were cruising.
 Easy access to the shore is usually the biggest deterrent; I don’t want sand in my shoes to chafe my feet while I run.
 If there’s easy shore access, there are plenty of opportunities to run beyond roads.
 A low-tide beach with hard-packed sand is good for running, or even a quiet airport runway.